-By analyzing millions of data points in real time and making smart, optimized decisions to improve business performance, machine learning enables marketers to do more at scale—and frees up time to focus on more strategic tasks.
+By analysing millions of data points in real time and making smart, optimised decisions to improve business performance, machine learning enables marketers to do more at scale – and frees up time to focus on more strategic tasks.

 As a marketer, one of your biggest challenges is to determine who cares about your brand enough to keep coming back.
 But even more important is finding users who are going to drive profitability.
 Machine learning makes it easier to find and engage the customers that are most valuable to your business by letting you look for them in places you may otherwise miss.

-With machine learning, your first step is analyzing the people you know: your most valuable or profitable app users.
+With machine learning, your first step is analysing the people you know: your most valuable or profitable app users.
 The system then looks for other similar profiles.
-If you’ve developed a travel app, for example, it may look for individuals who have made purchases in other travel apps, are watching travel videos online, or who are in the market for flight and hotel deals.
+If you’ve developed a travel app, for example, it may look for individuals who have made purchases in other travel apps, are watching travel videos online or who are in the market for flight and hotel deals.

 New controls for marketers and agencies

 Although machine learning is streamlining the marketing process, people still play a critical role.
 Machine learning is only as good as the information you feed it.
-It’s incumbent on marketers and agencies to access the right data, identify the most critical business objectives—such as customer lifetime value—and continuously optimize the end-to-end customer journey.
+It’s incumbent on marketers and agencies to access the right data, identify the most critical business objectives – such as customer lifetime value – and continuously optimise the end-to-end customer journey.
 This includes improving your app store landing page, your app’s homepage, the user flow and in-app events.

 Digital agency Incipia is using machine learning to help app clients grow their business.
 The agency helped gaming app, WordScapes, beat its seven-day retention goal by 60%.
-They optimized the bidding to focus on high-quality users and honed the creative process to develop variations of video ads that Google’s Universal App campaigns could optimize.
+They optimised the bidding to focus on high-quality users and honed the creative process to develop variations of video ads that Google’s Universal App campaigns could optimise.

-Companies like Incipia recognize that growth is not simply a product or marketing challenge—it's a business opportunity.
-App marketers are using technology to make smarter decisions with data, find and engage more profitable users, and deliver more effective creative.
+Companies like Incipia recognise that growth is not simply a product or marketing challenge – it's a business opportunity.
+App marketers are using technology to make smarter decisions with data, find and engage more profitable users and deliver more effective creative.